Posted On May 07, 2020

 People with haemophilia may have:

-Haemophilia is caused by mutations, alteration in genetic material, in the genes F8 and F9 causing haemophilia A and haemophilia B respectively.
-The mutations in the F8 or F9 gene causes the deficiency of the clotting factors and the altered protein produced cannot participate effectively in the blood clotting process and results in prolonged periods of bleeding.
+Haemophilia is caused by mutations, alterations in genetic material, in the genes F8 and F9 causing haemophilia A and haemophilia B respectively.
+The mutations in the F8 or F9 gene cause the deficiency of the clotting factors and the altered protein produced cannot participate effectively in the blood clotting process resulting in prolonged periods of bleeding.

 Haemophilia A and B are inherited in an X-linked recessive manner.
 The genes F8 and F9 are located on the X chromosome.
 Males have one X chromosome and one Y chromosome.
 Hence one altered copy of the gene is enough to cause the disease.
 Females have two X chromosomes and mutation would have to occur in both copies of the gene for her to be affected (which is very unlikely).
 Hence males are more likely to be affected than females.